-- Pursue replacement of our radio communications system. - Pursue replacement of our CAD/AVL system. - Monitor and focus on improvements to the website, gov.delivery, and other customer communication tools. - Update review of the Information Systems function. - Pursue enhancements to our fleet and systems management software to enhance efficiency and operations. - Focus on emergency management response and continuity of operations.
+- Complete the installation and testing of our new radio communications system. - Pursue installation and testing of our new CAD/AVL system. - Monitor and focus on improvements to the website, gov.delivery, and other customer communication tools. - Continue to evaluate our Information Systems function. - Pursue enhancements to our fleet and systems management software to enhance efficiency and operations. - Focus on emergency management response and continuity of operations.